littlejo/killerkoda-labs/aya-prod/aya-first-maps/fix-bug/step2/text.md

 You have to modified kernel space program: `aya-test-ebpf/src/main.rs`.

-You need to reset the buf map. after `unsafe {` line, add this line:
+You need to reset the buf map. after `let filename = unsafe {` line, add this line:

 ```rust
 *buf = [0u8; 512];